ncats/gsrs-spring-cv/README.md

 ```

 where `METHOD_TYPE` is an enum for which type of action is being done: and UPDATE, NEW, BATCH etc.
+When GSRS validates an entity, it will first call the supports method and then only if that method returns `true` will it call the validate() method.

 In both methods if this is a new entity (opposed to an update) then the parameter `oldValue` will be null.